thynson/yescrypt-js/README.md

 yescrypt-js
 ===========

-A pure javascript implementation of [yescript] algorithm.
+A pure javascript implementation of [yescrypt] algorithm.

 The code is based on [origin work](https://github.com/defuse/yescrypt), and then optimized for performance and refined for readability and